Punk Farm

-Punk Farm is a children's book by Jarrett J. Krosoczka, published on April 26, 2005, by Knopf Books for Young Readers.
-Soensha, a Japanese publisher, plans on publishing a Japanese edition of the book.
+Punk Farm is a children's book written and illustrated by Jarrett J. Krosoczka, published on April 26, 2005, by Knopf Books for Young Readers.
 A sequel book, Punk Farm on Tour, was released on October 9, 2007.

-A theatrical film adaptation based on the book is in the works by Metro-Goldwyn-Mayer.
+A theatrical film adaptation was in the works at DreamWorks Animation, with another attempt from Metro-Goldwyn-Mayer later on.

 Plot introduction

 Punk Farm tells the story of five farm animals—Sheep (lead vocals), Pig (electric guitar and backing vocals), Goat (electric bass guitar and backing vocals), Chicken (electronic musical keyboards and backing vocals) and Cow (drum kit and backing vocals)—who are an underground punk rock band called "Punk Farm".
 They perform a punk rock cover of "Old MacDonald Had a Farm" while Farmer Joe is asleep.